 The Hawaii Supreme Court, upon reviewing the Waiahole Ditch Contested Case Decision and Order, held that such "status quo" interim IFS were not adequate to protect streams and required the Commission to take immediate steps to assess stream flow characteristics and develop quantitative interim IFS for affected Windward Oahu streams, as well as other streams statewide.
-The Hawaii Supreme Court also emphasized that "instream flow standards serve as the primary mechanism by which the Commission is to discharge its duty to protect and promote the entire range of public trust purposes dependent upon instream flows."
+The Hawaii Supreme Court also emphasized that "instream flow standards serve as the primary mechanism by which the Commission is to

-1 Area of the hydrologic unit is derived from the surface water hydrologic unit GIS data file (State of Hawaii, Commission on Water Resource Management, 2005c).
+&lt;sup>1 Area of the hydrologic unit is derived from the surface water hydrologic unit GIS data file (State of Hawaii, Commission on Water Resource Management, 2005c).

-2 Elevation data is derived from the 100 foot contours GIS data file (State of Hawaii, Office of Planning, 1997) unless otherwise noted.
+&lt;sup>2 Elevation data is derived from the 100 foot contours GIS data file (State of Hawaii, Office of Planning, 1997) unless otherwise noted.

-3 Length of the stream is derived from the National Hydrography Dataset (U.S. Geological Survey, 2001b).
+&lt;sup>3 Length of the stream is derived from the National Hydrography Dataset (U.S. Geological Survey, 2001b).